Prayer circle (Mormonism)

 In Mormonism, a prayer circle, also known as the true order of prayer, is a ritual established by Joseph Smith that some Mormons believe is a more potent method of prayer that can lead to receiving greater blessings and revelation from God.
-The ritual involves forming a circle of participants around a person who offers a prayer, usually at an altar in a temple.
+The ritual involves forming a circle of participants around a person who offers a prayer, usually at an altar in a Temple.
 The members of the circle repeat the words of the prayer.

 Mormon prayer circles were once organized by local congregations on a monthly schedule, but in the late 1970s were restricted only to temples.

-Origin of Mormon prayer circles
+Origin

 Prayer circles were common in the Protestant revivals of the Second Great Awakening that Smith or other early LDS leaders likely witnessed or engaged in.
 Ritual circles were also practiced in Freemasonry, to which Smith had been initiated in 1842 by Abraham Jonas.
 Early Mormons may have practiced Protestant-type prayer circles at least as early as 1833 during the early phase of School of the Prophets, according to Zebedee Coltrin's recollection.

 On May 4, 1842, Smith met with nine other men and performed the first endowment ceremony.
 It is not clear whether this ceremony included a prayer circle.
 However, prayer circles became the main purpose of meetings of the Anointed Quorum beginning on May 26, 1843.
 Women were first included in the ceremony on September 28, 1843.